 The National Privacy Commission has released NPC Circular 17-01 on data processing system registration and notification requirements for automated decision-making.
 This is to guarantee that the Personal Information Processor and Controller adhere to the Data Privacy Act, its Implementing Rules and Regulations, NPC issuances, and other applicable laws.

-The Securities and Exchange Commission (SEC) or the Commission is the federal government regulatory agency responsible for supervising the corporate sector, capital market players, and the securities and investment instruments market, as well as for protecting the investing public.
+The Securities and Exchange Commission (SEC) is the federal government regulatory agency responsible for supervising the corporate sector, capital market players, and the securities and investment instruments market, as well as for protecting the investing public.
 The Securities Regulation Code, Presidential Decree No. 902-A, as modified, the Corporation Code, the Investment Houses Law, the Financing Company Act, and other applicable legislation entrust the Commission with different authority and functions to ensure the welfare of the public.

 Republic Act No. 9474, or the Lending Company Regulation Act of 2007, requires individuals or entities functioning as lending firms to register as corporations and obtain authorization to operate from the Securities and Exchange Commission.
 As a result, no company may issue loans to borrowers without first obtaining a certificate of authority to function as a lending company.